arma-events/docs/src/en/faq.md

 ## Can I integrate **arma.events** data into my own forum / software?

-We plan to add the ability to generate access tokens for our API, to allow you to integrate data from your **arma.events** community via our GraphQL API & webhooks into your own website, forum or discord bot.
+We plan to add the ability to generate access tokens for our API, to allow you to integrate data from your **arma.events** community via our GraphQL API and webhooks into your own website, forum or discord bot.

 ## Will the use of **arma.events** cost money?

-Although we are still a long way off (and therefore this is still subject to change), we are currently planning to offer a small monthly subscription for communities at a very low price (>$5) to cover our server costs.
+Although we are still a long way off (and therefore this is still subject to change), we are currently planning to offer a small monthly subscription for communities at a very low price (<$5) to cover our server costs.
 Since we probably hate the typical freemium offers as much as you do, this will only include features that are "nice-to-have" but absolutely no "must-haves", such as community-wide presets for events / slotlists / slotlist units, etc. Our goal for communities is that you do not pay for the subscription to be able to use **arma.events** just as well as communities that do pay, albeit with some missing quality-of-life features.

 ## Will **arma.events** be open source?